 - Director of nursing operations

-An MSN in Nursing Administration allows nurses to extend their nursing career as they grow older.
+An MSN in Nursing Administration can help nurses of any age expand their nursing career to include leadership roles.
 They can leave the physical and emotional demands of direct patient care behind.
 Nurses in administrative positions usually work normal business hours and spend most of their time behind a desk, monitoring and managing nursing operations.
 With an MSN, nurses can earn higher salaries and qualify for a greater number of jobs.
-And, an online program is a good option for working nurses who are ready to advance in their careers.
+A 100% online program like TAMIU's can be a particularly good option for working nurses who are ready to advance in their careers.

 Have a question or concern about this article?
 Please contact us.